polymonster/hotline/readme.md

 - [Standalone Library](##using-as-a-library) - Use as a standalone library and integrate into your own applications.
 - [Examples](#Examples) - A focus on modern rendering examples (gpu-driven, multi-threaded, bindless).

-## Prerequisites
+## Supported Platforms

-Currently Windows with Direct3D12 is the only supported platform, there are plans for macOS, Metal, Linux, Vulkan, WASM and WebGPU in future.
+Windows with Direct3D12 is the first fully supported platform, macOS with metal is available in a branch and should be complete soon.

 ## Using the Client